miller-28/luxaris/luxaris-api/designs/design-general.md

   - Roles map to permission sets.
   - Permissions are expressed as `(resource, action, condition?)`.

-The System context exposes permission-check functions that Posts and other contexts consume.
+The System domain exposes permission-check functions that product domains consume.

 **Database Schema:**
 All ACL tables use the `acl_` prefix and reside in the `luxaris` schema: